Ringdown stability: greybody factors as stable gravitational-wave observables

-While QNMs are the gold standard to perform BH spectroscopy, in recent years a growing amount of subtleties related to them has emerged (see~\cite{Baibhav:2023clw} for a recent comprehensive account).
-First of all, it is well-known that QNMs do not form a complete set since they are the eigenvalues of a non-Hermitian system~\cite{Kokkotas:1999bd}.
-This implies that a generic, small perturbation cannot be decomposed only in QNMs; indeed, the ringdown also displays an early-time response that depends on the details of the initial merger conditions, and a late-time power-law tail~\cite{Price:1972pw,Gundlach:1993tp,Barack:1998bw} due to back-scattering off the spacetime effective potential.
+While QNMs are the gold standard to perform BH spectroscopy, in recent years a growing amount of subtleties related to them have emerged \cite{Baibhav:2023clw}.
+Firstly, QNMs do not form a complete set of solutions (eigenfunctions) since they are the eigenvalues of a non-selfadjoint (non-Hermitian) system~\cite{Kokkotas:1999bd}.
+This implies that a generic, small perturbation cannot be decomposed only in QNMs; indeed, the ringdown also displays an early-time response that depends on the details of the initial merger conditions, and a late-time power-law tail~\cite{Price:1972pw,Gundlach:1993tp,Barack:1998bw} due to back-scattering off the effective potential.
 The exact start of the intermediate stage governed by the QNMs is an open problem and might not have a clear-cut answer~\cite{Giesler:2019uxc,Cotesta:2022pci,Isi:2022mhy,Carullo:2023gtf,Isi:2023nif}.
-This is an issue already within linear perturbation theory, leaving aside the fact that GR is intrinsically nonlinear, even at the ringdown stage \cite{Gleiser:1995gx,Gleiser:1998rw,Ioka:2007ak,Nakano:2007cj,Brizuela:2009qd,Pazos:2010xf,Ripley:2020xby,Loutrel:2020wbw}, and understanding when the nonlinear merger stage transits toward a perturbative regime is still highly debated~\cite{Sberna:2021eui,Cheung:2022rbm,Mitman:2022qdl,Kehagias:2023ctr,Perrone:2023jzq,Cheung:2023vki,Redondo-Yuste:2023ipg,Redondo-Yuste:2023seq,Yi:2024elj,Zhu:2024dyl,Zhu:2024rej}.
+This is an issue already within linear perturbation theory, leaving aside the fact that GR is intrinsically nonlinear \cite{Gleiser:1995gx,Gleiser:1998rw,Ioka:2007ak,Nakano:2007cj,Brizuela:2009qd,Pazos:2010xf,Ripley:2020xby,Loutrel:2020wbw}, understanding when the nonlinear stage transits toward a perturbative regime is still highly debated~\cite{Sberna:2021eui,Cheung:2022rbm,Mitman:2022qdl,Kehagias:2023ctr,Perrone:2023jzq,Cheung:2023vki,Redondo-Yuste:2023ipg,Redondo-Yuste:2023seq,Yi:2024elj,Zhu:2024dyl,Zhu:2024rej}.
 In this context, the role of QNM overtones, nonlinearities, and ringdown starting time are outstanding interconnected open questions~\cite{Baibhav:2023clw}.